🧠 What is semantic SEO and entity optimisation? (Direct answer)

 | No author schema on articles | Articles without Person schema on the author have no E-E-A-T entity signal at the content level.
 Author expertise is invisible to Google's systems. | HIGH | Implement Person schema on all author pages.
 Link articles to author entity via the author property in Article schema.
 Add sameAs to each author's external profiles. |

-| Missing "about" and "mentions" in Article schema | Generic Article schema without entity declarations tells Google nothing specific about what entities your content covers.
+Missing about and mentions in Article schema | Generic Article schema without entity declarations tells Google nothing specific about what entities your content covers.
 Schema App research confirms these properties significantly strengthen entity classification. | HIGH | Add about (primary entity URI) and mentions (secondary entity URIs) to all Article schema blocks.
 Use Wikidata or Wikipedia URLs as the entity identifiers. |

 | Thin entity coverage — fewer than 15 connected entities per page | Content below the 15-entity threshold earns a fraction of the AI citation boost available.
 Entity-sparse content reads as shallow to Google's NLP systems. | MEDIUM | Map expected entities for each topic.
 Audit top-ranking competitors.
 Use NLP tools (InLinks, MarketMuse) to identify missing entities in your content. |